jakubczakon/devfest/README.md

 # Google Developers Group Devfest Warsaw 2016
 ### How to have fun with deep learning

-Code base for the presentation
+Code used in the presentation.
+Enjoy!

 #### FizzBizz in tensorflow http://joelgrus.com/2016/05/23/fizz-buzz-in-tensorflow/